COINtoolbox/photoz_catalogues/Happy/README.md

 * **Happy C**: has the same range of photometric errors as Happy A/B, and essentially the same colour/magnitude coverage, but the distribution of errors is much more weighted towards high errors.
 Also, the feature distribution closely resembles the SDSS DR12 photometric sample within the coverage.
 This should be another validation set.

-* **Happy D**: resembles the SDSS-DR12 photometric sample in the distribution of all observables.
+* **Happy D**: resembles the SDSS DR12 photometric sample in the distribution of all observables.
 This is the third validation set.

 All magnitudes are SDSS dereddened modelMag magnitudes (dered_[ugriz]).